N3PDF/vegasflow/doc/source/how_to.rst

 Below we show one such example (how the histogram is actually generated and saved is up to the user).
 The first step is to create a ``Variable`` tensor which will be used to fill the histograms.
-This is a crucial step (and the only fixed step) as this tensor will be accumulated internally by ``VegasFlow''.
+This is a crucial step (and the only fixed step) as this tensor will be accumulated internally by ``VegasFlow``.

 .. code-block:: python